Alice Harrell Strickland: Activities

 Strickland remained active after this.
 As president of the Duluth Civic Club, she volunteered an entire floor of her home to be used for sick children at a time when Duluth had no hospitals of its own.
 She also donated a portion of her land to Duluth to become the first community conservation forest in Georgia.

 Strickland was a "suffragist from childhood."
 In 1919 she was among many women who lobbied the Georgia General Assembly (unsuccessfully) in favor of the state's passage of what was then called the "Susan B. Anthony Amendment" in favor of women's suffrage.

 Political career

 Just a year after that amendment was finally enacted as the Nineteenth Amendment to the United States Constitution in 1920, Strickland ran for mayor of Duluth.
 She was elected in 1921 at age 62, becoming the first woman elected mayor in Georgia.
 Duluth at that time had a reputation for drunkenness and violence, and Strickland ran on a pledge to "clean up Duluth and rid it of demon rum".
 In office, she was "considerate to petty offenders, but severe with those who willingly and flagrantly disregarded the rights of others".
 She was re-elected in 1922.

-Strickland also showed her spirit when Georgia Power planned to run an electric line across her property against her will.
+When Georgia Power planned to run an electric line across her property against her will.
 She held a shotgun as she blocked the workers from entering.
 Strickland lived in her same home until she died on September 8, 1947.
 She was buried in Duluth.